 - All businesses must post a sign on their doors stating that a person may not enter unless the person is wearing a mask;

 - Businesses must exclude or attempt to eject persons not wearing masks or remove their masks

 - Employers must provide masks to their employees

 - Persons outside must wear masks within 6 feet of other persons

 - Persons must wear masks while in a transportation vehicle

-- Establishes a PPE Grant program for small businesses to buy or be reimbursed for PPE purchases, up to $1000 per business
+Authorizes Mayor to fund and operate a PPE Grant program for small businesses to buy or be reimbursed for PPE purchases, up to $1000 per business

 Prohibition on retaliation